CamFlow/vagrant/rpm-test/README.md

-# Basic CamFlow on Fedora
+# rpm test on Fedora

 This is a minimal configuration running CamFlow based on the Fedora distribution.